How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of internet-based resources like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. htm) you will get a an additional perspective on the benchmarking range of salaries businesses pay for the same job.
-This gives you an idea of the current market prices and also other factors related to a job.
+With the aid of online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index.
+Htm) you can obtain a more comprehensive information about the benchmarking range of salary businesses pay for the same job.
+It will provide you with an idea of the market prices and also other facets of a job.

-Get insight from talking to friends who have held similar roles or reaching out via the professional networks and brainstorming with members of professional organizations.
+Get insight from talking to acquaintances who have had similar roles or reaching out through the professional networks as well doing brainstorming professionals in professional organizations.

-Preparing for any meeting is time well spent.
-You’ll feel much more confident in the presentation of your case if are prepared with a specific set of talk points that you have outlined before the deadline.
+Preparing for any negotiations is always a good time spent.
+You’ll be much more confident in the presentation of your case if have a clear set of talking points outlined in advance.

-Here are a few ideas of things you could consider including in your salary negotiation:
+Here are some ideas of what you might consider when negotiating your salary:

 - Years of relevant experience